DennisSchulmeister/lernspiel.online/HACKING.md

 The root-level [package.json](package.json) defines a NPM workspace, so that all NPM projects share a global `node_modules` directory.
 It also defines most build-tools via its `devDependencies`, so that they need not be maintained in several locations.
-Besides that, each sub-project has its own `package.json` for runtime dependencies, additional deveopment dependencies and run scripts.
+Besides that, each sub-project has its own `package.json` for runtime dependencies, additional development dependencies and run scripts.
 Typical run scripts are:

 * `npm run build` - Build distribution files